Financial Sustainability Support IMPACT AWARDS Recipients

 Organization/client: Norwegian Students and Academics Assistance Fund – SAIH

 In 2016, IWORDS was approached by SAIH to provide support in the development of their Theory of change.
 SAIH is a development aid organization working in Latin America, Southern Africa, and Asia, run by students and academics working on the improvement of inclusive and good education.
 Their focus is on higher education.
 The assignment followed a participatory process, where we conducted face to face and virtual meetings to discuss SAHI’s long-term vision, preconditions to bringing about change, assumptions and indicators.
 We developed a series of guidelines for the development of their Theory of change.
 These guidelines were necessary for the drafting of assumptions, the routine of how to achieve their vision, and the development of their narrative.
-Additionally, they were useful for the development of indicators, which were needed to identify measurements that helped tracking their theory of change.
-During the five phases of the work, a constant dialogue with SAIH was attained, ensuring that all stakeholders were active participants and understand the process and benefit of using the theory of change approach.
+Additionally, they were useful for the development of indicators, which were needed to identify measurements that helped to track their theory of change.
+During the five phases of the work, a constant dialogue with SAIH was attained, ensuring that all stakeholders were active participants and understood the process and benefit of using the theory of change approach.
 Participatory face to face meetings, as well as webinar and online assistance were used to develop a draft of the theory of change and the indicators.
 Further reviews and online support were necessary to accomplish the final version, including both a drawing (map) and a narrative.

 Latin American consortium against Unsafe Abortion – Evaluation of strategic plan 2011-2014